-Make sure you take time to mentally prepare yourself for some of the challenges such as preparing your family (see next point) and knowing what to do in the event of an accidental exposure.
-If your child is still on an infant formula, the first few months may be easy since your baby only drinks formula and is just beginning to eat single ingredient fruits, vegetables, grains, and proteins.
+Make sure you take time to mentally prepare yourself for some of the challenges such as developing your family (see next point) and knowing what to do in the event of accidental exposure.
+If your child is still on infant formula, then the first few months may be ideal since he/she is just beginning to eat fruits, vegetables, grains, and proteins.

 As a parent, be sure to engage in regular self-care by talking to a counselor, pastor, friend, or family member when the stress becomes overwhelming.
 Find a support group so you can remind yourself that you and your family are not alone.

-2. Prepare your family
+2. Prepare your family for an elimination diet

 Placing all children in the home on a milk elimination diet regardless if they need it to accommodate one child’s special diet is not a good idea.
 Children that must avoid cow’s milk very often require supplements or a specialty formula to ensure their diet is nutritionally complete.
 In addition to the very high cost of supplementing all children, it places an unnecessary burden on the child/children without any food allergies.

 Grandparents, aunts, uncles, cousins, siblings and close friends all mean well but it is critical that they understand that there are no cheat days and yes, just one cookie could in fact hurt.
-Help these extended family members find safe treats to provide as alternative since so many of us like to show our love through food.
+Help these extended family members find safe treats to provide as an alternative since so many of us like to show our love through food.